 A proper kickoff involves making sure everyone knows their roles and responsibilities.
 It involves reviewing the project scope and their part in it.
 It also covers the different tools software developers will use during the development process and any related explanations.

-The kickoff is also a good opportunity to set expectations for people’s schedules and preferred methods of communication.
+The kickoff of your MVP is also an excellent opportunity to set expectations for people's schedules and preferred methods of communication.

 When possible, conduct your kickoff meetings on site (maybe after we do not need to social distance anymore) and include all members of the project.
 This should include product stakeholders and subject matter experts.